JUMP TO A SECTION:

 - The blue bush viper

 - The African hairy bush viper

 - The prickly bush viper

 One interesting fact is that researchers who specifically work on this type of species say that it is best to avoid the common name hairy bush viper while referring to this type of snake.
-This is because using the name hairy bush viper can create confusion with another type of snake, which is known as the Atheris hirsuta.
+This is because using this name can create confusion with another type of snake, which is known as the Atheris hirsuta.

 Are there different types or species of this snake?

-As of yet, there are no known subspecies of the hairy bush viper that are recognized.
+As of yet, there are no known subspecies of this viper that are recognized.

 How big or small is the current total population of this type of snake?